The Passing Bells

-The Passing Bells is a five-part British-Polish television drama that was first broadcast on BBC One in 2014.
+The Passing Bells (Polish: Dzwony wojny) is a five-part British-Polish television drama that was first broadcast on BBC One in 2014.
 The series is set during World War I and was a part of the BBC First World War centenary season.

 It shows events through the eyes of two very ordinary teenagers, one from England and one from Germany, who enlist in the war, which they expect will be over within months.
 The drama stars Patrick Gibson and Jack Lowden, and was written by Tony Jordan and directed by Brendan Maher.

 Plot

 The series operates in parallel as it follows two teenagers in two countries, one German (Jack Lowden) and one British (Patrick Gibson), who sign up as soldiers at the outbreak of the First World War.
 The plot covers the time period from just prior to the war to its conclusion.

 The story includes the boys' families, their love interests, and the friends and comrades they make during the war.
 It reveals the toll the war takes on the two young men and their fellow soldiers as it lasts far longer than expected, and grows harsher and more meaningless.
 The two soldiers encounter each other at certain points, including at the conclusion of the war.